-Financial audits cover organizations of the federal and territorial governments as well as some international organizations, such as Interpol.
+Financial audits cover organizations of the federal and territorial governments as well as some international organizations, such as Interpol and UNESCO.
 In addition, our work addresses specific needs of provincial and First Nations governments, as in the audit of the Canada Revenue Agency’s collection of income tax amounts on behalf of provincial governments.

-The Office spends roughly $43 million each year to complete these financial audits and related work, representing 48% of our Office’s annual planned spending.
+The Office spends roughly $44 million each year to complete these financial audits and related work, representing nearly half of our Office’s annual planned spending.

 Financial audit and non-audit engagements by jurisdictions